postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 You will receive a confirmation once the import is complete and you can view your imported API schemas and generated collections in Postman.

-## Importing API schemas from Bitbucket
+## Importing API definitions from Bitbucket

 > You must sign in to a [Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) to use this feature.